 If you are a person with a disability who needs any accommodation in order to participate in a proceeding, you are entitled, at no cost to you, the provision of certain assistance.
 Please contact the ADA Coordinator for the Courts below at least 7 days before your scheduled court appearance, or immediately upon receiving your notification if the time before the scheduled appearance is less than 7 days; if you are hearing or voice impaired, call 711.

 The State Courts System has established grievance procedures that allow for the resolution of complaints without resorting to federal complaint procedures.
 All persons have a right to pursue complaints of discrimination through the State Courts System’s internal complaint procedure.
-For further information, please see Administrative Order A2010-12-B, or contact the appropriate ADA Coordinator.
+For further information, please see Administrative Order A-2010-12-C or contact the appropriate ADA Coordinator.
 The ADA recommends resolving disputes on a local level if possible.
 Individuals who unsuccessfully pursue local remedies are not prevented from later seeking relief through the United States Department of Justice or the United States Equal Employment Opportunity Commission.